Daniel-Hardie/summer-of-tech/snotbot/Amazon Simple Email Service.md

 ## Overview

-[Amazon Simple Email Service](https://aws.amazon.com/ses/) (also known as Amazon SES) is Amazon's email service, which allows you to send emails.
+[Amazon Simple Email Service](https://aws.amazon.com/ses/) (also known as Amazon SES) is an AWS service that allows you to send emails.

 ## Getting started